Free-Floating Planets, Survivor Planets, Captured Planets and Binary Planets from Stellar Flybys: Numerical results: Fiducial Runs

-Fig.~\ref{The fraction of forming Jupiter Mass Binary Objects (JuMBOs)} shows that fraction of free-floating binary planets (BPs).
+The bottom right panel in Fig.~\ref{Figs: Fractions of Outcomes} shows the fraction of free-floating binary planets (BPs).
 We see that this fraction is so small that our simulation result exhibits significant fluctuations.
 To address this issue, we carry out expanded simulations, sampling $30 \times 30 \times 30 \times 30$ angles (for $i$, $\omega$, $\lambda_1$, and $\lambda_2$) to obtain larger simulation examples.
-The results for these expanded simulations and for our fiducial runs (based on $20 \times 20 \times 20 \times 20$ angles) are shown in Fig.~\ref{The fraction of forming Jupiter Mass Binary Objects (JuMBOs)} to provide a rough idea of the impact of data fluctuations.
+The results for these expanded simulations and for our fiducial runs (based on $20 \times 20 \times 20 \times 20$ angles) are shown in the bottom right panel in Fig.~\ref{Figs: Fractions of Outcomes} to provide a rough idea of the impact of data fluctuations.
 Interestingly, the BP fraction exhibits a sharp peak at $\tilde q\simeq 0.1$ and a broad peak at $\tilde q\sim 1$, and becomes negligible for $\tilde q\gtrsim 1.5$.
-However, even at the sharp peak, the BP fraction is less than $0.25\%$; for most values of $\tilde q$, the fraction is less than $0.05\%$.
+However, even at the sharp peak, the BP fraction is less than $0.25\%$; for most values of $\tilde q$, the fraction is less than $0.05\%$. \footnote{Our BP fraction is much smaller than the value reported by \citet{Wang2024arXiv02}.
+A possible reason for their large values is that they misidentified the different flyby outcomes (see Section~\ref{sec: method_criteria}); for example, BPs require not only Eq.~(\ref{Eq:inertial}) be satisfied, but also $r_{12}\ll r_{\rm Hill}$.
+In addition, the numerical setup of \citet{Wang2024arXiv02} involves 5 angles to specify the initial conditions; in fact, only 4 are needed ($i, \omega, \lambda_1, \lambda_2$).}